Introduction

 Lay and Secure the Artificial Turf

-- Roll Out the Grass: Start by rolling out the over the prepared base.
+- Roll Out the Grass: Start by rolling out the grass over the prepared base.
 Allow the grass to acclimate for at least 30 minutes to minimize curling and ensure it lays flat, which is essential for a seamless installation.
-As Dick Bryant noted, when he faced a grass issue, ‘s Brock assessed his needs and provided the ideal solution.
+As Dick Bryant noted, when he faced a grass issue, Brock assessed his needs and provided the ideal solution.

 - Secure the Grass: Fasten the grass around the perimeter using galvanized landscape nails or staples, spaced approximately 6 to 12 inches apart.
-As David Barbera, President, states, ‘Choosing the right technique to and executing it properly is vital for a neat and lasting installation.’
+As David Barbera, President, states, ‘Choosing the right technique to secure the grass and executing it properly is vital for a neat and lasting installation.’
 This spacing ensures the grass remains taut without being overly stretched, which is important for maintaining its appearance and functionality over time.
 Les Boatright praised Brock’s reliability and meticulous approach, ensuring the project was completed on time and within budget.

-- Seam the Grass: For installations involving multiple pieces of grass, use to securely join them.
+- Seam the Grass: For installations involving multiple pieces of grass, use adhesive to securely join them.
 Following the manufacturer’s instructions during this process is critical for achieving a durable and visually appealing finish.
 Properly seaming the grass not only enhances aesthetics but also prevents water infiltration and shifting, ensuring longevity.

 Finish with Infill and Grooming